uofa-cmput404/uofa-cmput404.github.io/content/general/project.md

 ## Project Part 3: Distribution

+Project part 3 includes user stories from part 1, user stories from part 2, and user stories marked with  ⧟ new user stories.
+All of them.
+They should all be working with multiple nodes.
+All of them!

+If a user story could work with multiple nodes, it should work with multiple nodes!
+For example:

+* As an author, I want a "stream" which shows all the entries I should know about, so I don't have to switch between different pages.

+This user story now also includes entries from remote nodes.
+The same principle applies to every user story in the list of user stories.

 ### Requirements

 * Everyone on the team must be able to deploy their own *node* (using the same project code) to their own Heroku "app" with their own Heroku Postgres database.